What is the purpose of the CHIC DNA Repository?

 What if the status of my dog’s health changes after I’ve already completed the health survey?

 Since many diseases are late onset, the bank recognizes that periodic updates to the health records of each dog are important.
-Owners will be contacted approximately every two years to determine if there are any health updates.
-However, owners are encouraged to proactively contact the CHIC DNA Bank to update the health status of their dog(s) whenever there are significant changes.
+Owners are encouraged to proactively contact the CHIC DNA Bank to update the health status of their dog(s) whenever there are significant changes.